hassio-addons/addon-traccar/README.md

 1. Start the "Traccar" add-on
 1. Check the logs of the "Traccar" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button and log in using `admin`/`admin`.
-1. Be sure to change the username and password!
+1. Be sure to change the username, email, and password!
 1. After testing, please consider using MariaDB, since it makes the add-on far more stable.
 Please, consult the add-on manual on how to configure this.